-This is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
+This is a multi-stemmed deciduous shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This is a relatively low maintenance plant, and usually looks its best without pruning, although it will tolerate pruning.
 It is a good choice for attracting birds to your yard.
 It has no significant negative characteristics.